S e a r c h i n g F o r S e i n f e l d

 “But you make a nice living anyway," Bubbe added.

 “Just bought a townhouse on the Upper East Side," he said with a small, humble nod.
-Who was
+Who was this guy?

 “Well, congratulations Mrs. Katz.
 It's a beautiful party and you have a lovely family," Dr. Neufeld said, looking at me as if I were the one with creeping dementia.